-

 2025

-Atelier KITL/Framer Framed residency Framer Framed/ KITLV Amsterdam/Leiden, Netherlands framerframed.nl/dossier/aankondiging-atelier-kitlv-framer-framed-artist-in-residence/ During the Atelier KITLV-Framer Framed Artist in Residence program, Mirelle wants to investigate how graphic design has determined the classification of cultures and objects.
-By recontextualizing archived material such as catalogs and photo albums, she wants to reclaim the authority of the material and its associated history.
-The aim of her research is to help us understand how power is organized through the publication of doctrines, and to reveal the colonizing principles that structure them.
+Atelier KITL/Framer Framed residency Framer Framed/ KITLV Amsterdam/Leiden, Netherlands framerframed.nl/dossier/aankondiging-atelier-kitlv-framer-framed-artist-in-residence/ During the Atelier KITLV-Framer Framed Artist in Residence program, Mirelle wants to investigate how graphic design has contributed to the classification of cultures and objects.

 -